 And we’ve all done this.
 Said one thing… but believed, or lived out, another.
 Or said we believe certain things and live in conflict with what we say we believe.

 It’s important then that our beliefs are not just stated, but embraced, lived out, and grounding for us.
 Not only in how we live, but how ought to live.
 How does our belief system deal with failure?
 Especially when we don’t and won’t always live up to how we ought?

 It’s wise then to test what we believe… to test the source, the validity, and the truth…and even the grace… of what we believe.

 What informs my beliefs?
 How do my beliefs show up everyday?
 Is there grace?

-And after some testing, it’s always wise to evaluate if we ourselves live consistently into and out of what believe…and what we say we believe.
+And after some testing, it’s always wise to further evaluate if we ourselves live consistently into and out of what believe…and what we say we believe.

 Here are numerous questions that might be helpful to test and evaluate your beliefs.